Learning Through the Senses: Tactile / Touch

 Touch is also connected to emotional well-being.
 Comforting and gentle tactile interactions develop secure attachments in children, which creates a foundation for emotional resilience and trust.
 This allows children to gain a sense of safety and security, helping them to navigate both physical and social environments more comfortably and confidently.

-Some activities that can improve the tactile sense include:
+The following activities can significantly improve the tactile sense:

 • Provide different surfaces to feel, lie, walk, and crawl on.